sagemath/trac_to_gh/Issue 5133.md

 # Issue 5133: improve the coverage of ext/multi_modular.pyx from an abysmal 0% to something more respectable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5133

 Original creator: was